Acquire Access Card Law & Defense

-The laws on the crimes of acquiring illegal access cards, forging signatures on access cards, selling or transferring access cards, and producing access cards is found at California Penal Code sections 484e through 484i.
+The laws on the crimes of acquiring access cards, forging signatures on access cards, selling or transferring access cards, and producing access cards, are found at California Penal Code sections 484e through 484i.
 The crime of acquire access cards is more commonly known as credit card fraud or debit card fraud.

-To prove that the defendant is guilty of PC 484e(a), sell or transfer access cards, the district attorney will need to prove beyond a reasonable doubt that the defendant:
+To prove that the defendant is guilty of PC 484e(a), sell or transfer access cards, the district attorney will need to prove that the defendant:

 To sell an access card means to to exchange the access card for something of value such as money or services.